Gender Pay Reporting

 This shows the difference between the median hourly rate of pay that male and female employees receive.
 The median is the mid-point when all the hourly rates are listed in numerical order.
 This can be helpful to show what a “typical” rate is, without being distorted by very large or very small hourly rates.

-Our Median Gender Pay Gap is 0.00%, an increase from -1.68% in 2023.
+Our Median Gender Pay Gap is +1.02%, a decrease from +1.2% in 2025.

-We have also compared the median gender pay gap for full time employee and part time employees independently.
+We have also compared the median gender pay gap for full time and part time employees independently.

-Full time employees only – -1.40% (decreased from 0% in 2023)
+Full time employees only; -1.15% (decreased from -1.2% in 2025)

-Part time employees only 2.07% (increased from -1.88% in 2023)
+Part time employees only; +1.52% (decreased from -0.4% in 2025)

 The Proportion of Males and Females in each Quartile Pay Band